How to get rid of wasps

 If you spot a bees’ nest on your property you will most likely have to leave it untouched until the season is over and the nest empty.
 It may be possible to enlist the help of a beekeeper but any action to make the nest safe must be taken by a professional, so it is always advised to call for help.

-If you are concerned that you have a wasps’ nest on your property, or have discovered a nest, Pest Busters will be able to help.
+If you are concerned that you have a wasps’ nest on your property or have discovered a nest, Pest Busters will be able to help.
+We also offer other pest control services as well.

 Contact Pest Busters for help dealing with wasps on your property and keep your family safe throughout the summer.